Kyle-Demers08/Data440/HW0/HW#0_report.md

 ## Answer
 This is the result of getting tweets using the default parameter of "Coronavirus"

 % python3 get_tweets.py

 <img width="946" alt="image" src="https://user-images.githubusercontent.com/112887807/189940540-8ff3375a-47be-4c8e-bc3e-170c772eaee1.png">

-After running the process data line this was my result of a few lines.
+After running the process data command, this was my result of my first few lines.

 % python3 process_tweets.py < tweets.jsonl > tweets_info.txt

 <img width="947" alt="image" src="https://user-images.githubusercontent.com/112887807/189941393-22b2f0d7-df4d-4d80-9f3f-8a9e52fce1bc.png">

 ## Discussion
-For the first part I had to go to stack overflow and see that my file path needed two / to get to the actual file path.
+For the first part I had to go to stack overflow and see that my file path needed two \'s to get to the actual file path.
+This is different from the linux terminal.
+It appears that I needed to convert my "normal string into a raw string" (stack overflow).
 In the second part, I had to use the class Piazza to figure out I needed to use cmd in powershell to run the processtweets.py code.

 # References